zcstarr/modelcontextprotocol/docs/specification/draft/basic/transports.md

    - If present, the ID **MUST** be globally unique across all streams within that [session](#session-management)—or all streams with that specific client, if session management is not in use.
-2. After a broken connection, clients **MAY** include a [`Last-Event-ID`](https://html.spec.whatwg.org/multipage/server-sent-events.html#the-last-event-id-header) header when opening a new SSE stream, to indicate the last event ID they received.
+2. If the client wishes to resume after a broken connection, it **SHOULD** issue an HTTP GET to the MCP endpoint, and include the [`Last-Event-ID`](https://html.spec.whatwg.org/multipage/server-sent-events.html#the-last-event-id-header) header to indicate the last event ID it received.
-   - The server **MAY** use this header to replay messages that were sent after the last event ID, and to resume the stream from that point.
+   - The server **MAY** use this header to replay messages that would have been sent after the last event ID, _on the stream that was disconnected_, and to resume the stream from that point.
-3. Clients **MUST NOT** include a `Last-Event-ID` header when connecting _additional_ SSE streams within the session, while at least one remains connected.
+   - The server **MUST NOT** replay messages that would have been delivered on a different stream.

-   - The server **SHOULD** interpret the presence of this header as indicating that any other streams which _nominally_ remain open are in fact dead, and should be terminated.
+In other words, these event IDs should be assigned by servers on a _per-stream_ basis, to act as a cursor within that particular stream.

 ### Session Management